Holiday rentals in Padstow

 %{current} / %{total}1 / 1

 One of the Padstow's most iconic buildings, Marble Arch Cottage is truly unique.
 Think bijou, petite and memorable.
-Close to the heart of the town and 3 minutes to the harbour, you'll find the cottage feels secluded and private.
-Step into Marble Arch passageway, slip in through the Cottages's narrow door and you will immediately feel in another world.
-Well appointed and cosy the Cottage is close to all that Padstow has to offer including great eateries, spectacular walks and fantastic beaches.
+Close to the heart of the town, 3 minutes to the harbour, you'll find the cottage feels secluded and private.
+Step into Marble Arch passageway, slip through the Cottages's narrow door and you will immediately feel in another world.
+Well appointed and cosy, the Cottage is very close to all that Padstow has to offer including great eateries, spectacular walks and fantastic beaches.

 Guest favourite